syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 Load the data dynamically at runtime based on typed input.
 This dynamic loading can be done while performing custom filtering using `CustomFilter` property.

 `GetMatchingItemsAsync` method of `IAutoCompleteFilterBehavior` helps to perform filtering operation on different threads without blocking the current thread by using `await Task.Run()`.
-It will increase the efficiency when loads the large data item in `AutoComplete` control.

 **Step 1:** Create a class that derives from the `IAutoCompleteFilterBehavior` interface and add your custom filter logic in `GetMatchingItemsAsync` method to load the run time items based on typed input.